Are you gearing up for Valentine’s Day? Here are over 100 valentine activities for preschoolers to add to your Valentine’s Day lesson plans.

 Valentine’s Day Sensory Activities

-These valentine sensory bottles are one of my favorite Valentine’s Day sensory activities!
-You just need a few ingredients to make it, and almost any kind of heart glitter will do.
+These heart glitter jars are one of my favorite valentine activities for preschoolers!
+You just need a few ingredients to make them, and almost any kind of heart glitter will do.

-Put together even more Valentine’s Day sensory jars with the children.
+Put together even more valentine sensory bottles with the children.

 Break out the conversation hearts for a candy heart breaking fine motor activity!
 It was such fun to watch the children break up those candy hearts!